Parker Meadows: Professional career

 On November 15, 2022, the Tigers added Meadows to their 40-man roster to protect him from the Rule 5 draft.
 Meadows was optioned to the Triple-A Toledo Mud Hens to begin the 2023 season.
 Meadows' contract was selected by the Tigers on August 21, and he made his major league debut against the Chicago Cubs that evening.
 In his third at-bat, Meadows singled off Cubs starter Javier Assad for his first major league hit.
 His first MLB home run was a three-run walk-off to right field off Ryan Pressly on August 25 that ended a 4-1 home win over the Houston Astros.

 On May 8, 2024, following a poor start to the 2024 season (7-for-73, .096 BA), Meadows was again optioned to the Mud Hens.
 He was recalled on July 5, and hit .299 over the remainder of the season.
 Overall, he played 82 games for the Tigers, hitting .244 with 9 home runs and 27 RBI.

 On February 22, 2025, in the first Grapefruit League game, he suffered an injury to the musculocutaneous nerve in his upper right arm.
 He missed Opening Day after being placed on the 60-day injured list on March 24.
 On June 2, Meadows was activated from the injured list.
+He played in 58 games for the Tigers, hitting .215 with four home runs and 16 RBI.

+On April 10, 2026, Meadows was placed on the injured list due to a concussion, fractured left radius bone, and five stitches required for his mouth; the injuries had been suffered when he collided with fellow outfielder Riley Greene in a game against the Minnesota Twins the previous day.
+Meadows was transferred to the 60-day injured list three days later.

+Personal life

+On January 11, 2025, Meadows married his high school sweetheart Hailey (née Sales) Meadows.